Vitozz/cppAlsaVolume/README.md

 >make

-to build with KStatusNotifier support:
+to build with StatusNotifier support:

->cmake -DUSE_KDE=ON ..
+>cmake -DUSE_SNI=ON ..

 >make